lab11/nrf9x-base/README.md

 Troubleshooting
 ---------------
 If you have any issues building one of the samples you may need to install some tools with pip3.
 For example:

     `pip3 install pyelftools`

 Also, you may need to upgrade to the latest versions of <a href="https://cmake.org/download/">cmake</a> and <a href="https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads">gcc-arm-none-eabi</a>.
-Make sure to verify your have upgraded using
+Make sure to verify your have upgraded using:

     `cmake --version` and
     `arm_none_eabi_gcc --version`

 If the versions are not upgraded, add the directories to your PATH.